-Ma & Pa’s Horse-drawn Sleigh Rides: How does “Dashing through the snow in a one horse open sleigh” sound?
-The excursion begins at Ma and Pa’s 1820’s log cabin where you will find various rustic items such as chainsaw carved bears, log furniture, hunting, fishing, and everything for the rustic home.
-Then out into the woods one of their draft horses will pull one of two old fashioned sleighs, wandering out into an open field where, during the evening rides, the horses often stop so that guests can gaze up into the star filled sky.
+Ma & Pa’s Horse-Drawn Sleigh Rides in Northeast Ohio: How does “Dashing through the snow in a one-horse open sleigh” sound?
+The excursion begins at Ma and Pa’s 1820 log cabin, where you will find various rustic items such as chainsaw carved bears, log furniture, hunting, fishing, and everything for the rustic home.
+Then, out into the woods, one of their draft horses will pull one of two old-fashioned sleighs, wandering out into an open field where, during the evening rides, the horses often stop so that guests can gaze up into the star-filled sky.
 When the trip has ended, visitors are welcomed back to the cabin for hot chocolate or maple coffee and cookies baked by Ma herself!

 Maria Stein Shrine of the Holy Relics

-Maria Stein Shrine of the Holy Relics is housed in a beautiful chapel built in 1892, the collection, with over 1000 relics on display, is the second largest collection of its type in the United States (after St. Anthony’s Chapel in Pittsburg).
-In addition to the permanent displays, the Maria Stein Heritage Museum features exhibits which change annually.
-A few examples of these expositions include: early homes of the region, lace making, presentations by local artists and craftspeople, and a quilt collection.
+Maria Stein Shrine of the Holy Relics is housed in a beautiful chapel built in 1892, the collection, with over 1000 relics on display, is the second-largest collection of its type in the United States (after St. Anthony’s Chapel in Pittsburgh).
+In addition to the permanent displays, the Maria Stein Heritage Museum features exhibits that change annually.
+A few examples of these expositions include early homes of the region, lace making, presentations by local artists and craftspeople, and a quilt collection.
 Such exhibitions make each visit to the Maria Stein Heritage Museum a new and exciting experience.

 Ohio Christmas Trains and Holiday Train Rides:

-Hocking Valley Scenic Railway Santa Trains in Nelsonville, Ohio: For tickets and information, call 740-249-1452.
+Hocking Valley Scenic Railway Santa Trains in Nelsonville, Ohio: For tickets and information, call 855-323-3768 or 740-753-9531.
 As the train departs, Santa begins his journey through the train of heated coaches and visits with each child, hearing their special requests before the Big Day.
 Each child also gets to enjoy a candy treat after Santa’s visit.
-Trains operate each Saturday and Sunday at 11:00 am and 2:00 pm, and a couple of evening departure.
+Trains operate each Saturday and Sunday at 11:00 am and 2:00 pm, and a couple of evening departures.
 The ride lasts approximately two hours.
 Reserve ahead of time.

 The Dennison Railroad Museum‘s Polar Express in Dennison, Ohio: